AshishBhalla/node-practise/README.md

 # node-practise
-Node.js practise programs
+Node.js practise programs.
-This repo contains various node programs for different functionalities
+This repo contains various node programs for different functionalities.
 1. oraConnect.js - To connect with Oracle DB using node